-FACULTY, STAFF AND STUDENTS FOR EMERGENCIES OR ESCORT SERVICE CALL THE CAMPUS POLICE 415-239-3200 (5:30 AM to 12:30 AM - 7 DAYS A WEEK, HOLIDAYS AND SPECIAL EVENTS SCHEDULES VARY)
+FACULTY, STAFF AND STUDENTS FOR EMERGENCIES OR ESCORT SERVICE CALL THE CAMPUS POLICE 415-239-3200 during business hours.

-CCSF has partnered with "RAVE" to provide an Emergency/Important information "Mass Notification System" which uses text, email and voicemail for cell phone users.
+CCSF has collaborated with "RAVE" to provide an Emergency/Important information "Mass Notification System" which uses text, email and voicemail for cell phone users.
 Faculty, staff and students are automatically enrolled in the system via information in Banner program.
 Campus community members are asked to keep their cell phone information updated via Web4 access.